Priceless (Kelly Price album)

 Priceless is the fourth studio album by American singer Kelly Price.
-It was released by Def Soul on April 29, 2003 in the United States.
+It was released by Def Jam Recordings and Def Soul on April 29, 2003, in the United States.
 The album peaked at number 2 on the US Billboard Top R&B/Hip-Hop Albums, and number 10 on the Billboard 200.
 It marked Price's final release with Def Soul.
 The song "Again" featured Brazilian influenced acoustic guitar from Eric Clapton.